-From 1862 – 64, Monet studied art intermittently in Paris under Charles Gleyre where he met fellow students Pierre-Auguste Renoir, Frédéric Bazille and Alfred Sisley.
+From 1862 to 1864, Monet studied art intermittently in Paris under Charles Gleyre where he met fellow students Pierre-Auguste Renoir, Frédéric Bazille and Alfred Sisley.
 Also during this time, he developed a friendship with the painter Johann Barthold Jongkind that influenced his direction as a landscape painter.
 In these early years, Monet became known for his charcoal caricatures, which he would sell for a small fee.
-In 1856/57, he met the artist Eugène Boudin who introduced Monet to plein-air painting.
+In 1856 or 1857, he met the artist Eugène Boudin who introduced Monet to plein-air painting.

 Monet gained some recognition in 1865, when two of his works were exhibited at the Salon.
 The latter half of the 1860s was a period of experimentation for Monet.
 He pursued his interested in contemporary subject matter and “he further explored the nature of Realism as embodied in plein-air painting.”
 However, Monet’s financial difficulties led him to return to Le Havre, leaving his pregnant companion, Camille-Léonie Doncieux, in Paris.
 She gave birth to their first son, Jean in 1867, and their second son Michel in 1868.
 The couple married in 1870.

-In the summer of 1870, the Franco-Prussian War broke out and Monet fled with his family to London in the autumn to avoid conscription.
+In the summer of 1870, the Franco-Prussian war broke out and Monet fled with his family to London that autumn to avoid conscription.
 Monet remained in London for about nine months, and he painted numerous views of the Thames River.
 He reconnected with Camille Pissarro and met Paul Durand-Ruel, who became his first dealer.
-After spending the summer painting in Holland in 1871, Monet returned to Argenteuil, an industrial town and boating centre on the Seine west of Paris.
+After spending the summer painting in Holland in 1871, Monet returned to Argenteuil, an industrial town and boating centre on the Seine, west of Paris.
 He remained here until 1878.

 Monet joined with other artists in the formation of the Société Anonyme des Artistes Peintres, Sculpteurs, Graveurs etc, which held its first exhibition in April 1874.
 Monet showed his painting Impression, Sunrise and the group emerged from the exhibition with the name “the Impressionists” dubbed by the critic Louis Leroy.